phpinto/social_media_sentiment_analysis_to_predict_stock_prices/README.md

 The folders are organized the following way:

 * baselines:
-  * This folder contains the Jupyter Notebooks to run the baseline models for both the twitter (twitter_baselines.ipynb) and reddit (reddit_baselines.ipynb) data.
+  * This folder contains the Jupyter Notebooks to run the baseline models for both the twitter (twitter_baselines.ipynb) and reddit (reddit_baselines.ipynb) datasets.

 * data:
   * Contains a text file with the link to the google drive containing our datasets.